phetsims/sun/doc/Checkbox.md

 #### The Voicing experience of a checkbox can vary based input method and the Sim Voicing Options that are seletected in Preferences;
 * With keyboard input users:
-    * Always hear voicing name response
+    * Always hear voicing name response;
-    * Can hear a voicing help text response
+    * Can hear a voicing help text response;
-    * Never hear changed states, "checked" or "unchecked"
+    * Never hear changed states, "checked" or "unchecked";
-    * Can hear a voicing context response
+    * Can hear a voicing context response.
 * With mouse and touch users:
-    * Always hear voicing name response
+    * Always hear voicing name response;
-    * Never hear voicing help text response
+    * Never hear voicing help text response;
-    * Never hear changed states, "checked" or "unchecked"
+    * Never hear changed states, "checked" or "unchecked";
-    * Can hear a voicing context response
+    * Can hear a voicing context response.

 ## Keyboard Support
 Identical across Description and Voicing features.